-Demonstrate that the vendor's organization has the experience to perform the required services.
-Vendor shall identify this section of SOQ as "Section A" and include in the order prescribed below:
+This section must demonstrate that the vendor's organization has the experience to perform the required services.
+The following sections must be included:

 A. Vendor's Background and Experience (Section A.1)

 - 1) Complete, sign, and date SOQ Checklist Exhibit 1 as set forth in Appendix A Required Forms. - Complete, sign, and date Vendor's Organization Questionnaire/Affidavit and CBE Information - Exhibit 2 as set forth in Appendix A - Required Forms.